Stage 2 Meaningful Use

 Registration of Intent

 Eligible Professional (EPs) seeking to meet MU2 public health objectives by reporting cancer data to the PCR must register their intent to do so with the PCR.
-The PCR will provide confirmation when the EP successfully registers, an invitation to the EP to begin on-boarding, and a description of next steps.
+To register, click on the following link which will take you to the Pennsylvania Department of Health Stage 2 Meaningful Use Registration of Intent website.

 On-boarding refers to the testing and validation process that EPs engage in to integrate clinical electronic data into the public health surveillance system.
 After registering with the PCR, EPs begin the on-boarding process by sending data from the EP’s certified electronic health record (EHR) to the PCR for evaluation of format and content and for correction of data that fails during the testing process.
 On-boarding ends when the EP is routinely submitting actual data that passes PCR validation.